damaevbagdat/2-Project/src/content/services/corporate-law-en.md

 ## Service Description

-We provide comprehensive business legal support, including company formation and restructuring, corporate document development, transaction support, and more.
+We provide a full range of services in corporate law, assisting clients at all stages of a company’s life cycle—from formation to reorganization and support for complex M&A transactions.

 ## Our Corporate Law Services

 - Company Formation
 - Company Reorganization and Liquidation
 - Development of Charter Documents
-- Transaction Support
+- Legal support for M&A transactions
-- Corporate Consultations
+- Corporate governance and compliance

 ## Process